-What causes the condition?
+What Causes the Condition?

 There are several reasons that could lead to the injury of the ligament.
 The most common ones are as follows:

-- Repetitive Stress: Athletes, especially runners, subject their feet to a lot of stress while training.
+- Repetitive stress: Athletes, especially runners, subject their feet to a lot of stress while training.
 Running, sprinting, landing hard on the feet, stretching, etc. continuously constrict and loosen the tissues whilst training and can put a lot of repetitive stresses on it, leading to inflammation.

-- Physical condition of the feet:Sometimes, when the arch of the foot is very high or very flat, or when the calf muscles are very tight, the Plantar Fascia may suffer an injury.
+- Physical condition of the feet:Sometimes, when the arch of the foot is very high or very flat, or when the calf muscles are very tight, the plantar fascia may suffer an injury.

-The other causes of Plantar Fasciitis are short/tight Achilles Tendons, improper posture, hormonal changes during pregnancy, etc.
+The other causes of plantar fasciitis are short/tight Achilles tendons, improper posture, hormonal changes during pregnancy, etc.

 A visual examination of the foot will be conducted by the doctor, followed by multiple X-rays to determine what exactly is causing the pain in the foot.
 The doctor checks for stiffness, swelling, tenderness, and redness in the sole.
 These procedures rule out the possibilities of a hairline fracture, heel spur, etc.

-How can Plantar Fasciitis be treated?
+How Can Plantar Fasciitis Be Treated?

-Get in touch with Dr. Alen Heshmat, one of the best Chiropractors in the Palo Alto area.
+Get in touch with Dr. Alen Heshmat, one of the best chiropractors in the Palo Alto area.
 He has several years of hands-on experience in this line of work and has helped thousands of patients overcome their physical pains.
-Dr. Heshmat would carefully analyze the condition of the foot and suggest a suitable heel therapy.
-The treatment procedure would be completely safe, non-evasive and painless.
+Dr. Heshmat would carefully analyze the condition of the foot and suggest suitable heel therapy.
+The treatment procedure would be completely safe, noninvasive, and painless.